munificent/craftinginterpreters/book/types-of-values.md

 ^code disassemble-literals (2 before, 1 after)

-With this in place, we can run this program:
+With this in place, we can run this Earth-shattering program:

 ```lox
 true
 ```

-Except that when the interpreter tries to print the result, it blows up.
+...Except that when the interpreter tries to print the result, it blows up.
 We need to extend `printValue()` to handle the new types too:

 ^code print-value (1 before, 1 after)

 There we go!
 Now we have some new types.
 They just aren't very useful yet.
 Aside from the literals, you can't really *do* anything with them.
 It will be a while before `null` comes into play, but we can start putting Booleans to work.
-We've got enough in place now to support the comparison and equality operators.
+It's time for comparison and equality operators.

----

 ### Logical not and falsiness

-The simplest logical operator is our friend "bang", unary not:
+The simplest logical operator is our old exclamatory friend unary not:

 ```lox
 print !true; // "false"